plomino/PlominoDoc/docs/features.rst

 Documents XML import/export
 ---------------------------

-In the Replication tab (at the bottom), you can import/export documents from/to an XML file.
+In the :guilabel:`Replication` tab (at the bottom), you can import/export documents from/to an XML file.

 .. image:: images/import-export-docs.jpg